IABTechLab/uid2docs/docs/guides/operator-guide-azure-enclave.md

 ### Complete the UID2 Private Operator Setup

-The next step is to bring up multiple Azure container instances (ACIs) in the VPC sub network that you created.
+The next step is to bring up multiple Azure Container Instances (ACIs) in the VPC sub network that you created.

 Follow these steps: